dyhes/zulip/docs/production/deployment.md

 ### HAProxy configuration

 Below is a working example of a HAProxy configuration.
-It assumes that your Zulip server sits at `https://10.10.10.10:443`see [above](#configuring-zulip-to-allow-http) to switch to HTTP.
+It assumes that your Aloha server sits at `https://10.10.10.10:443`see [above](#configuring-zulip-to-allow-http) to switch to HTTP.

-1. Follow the instructions to [configure Zulip to trust proxies](#configuring-zulip-to-trust-proxies).
+1. Follow the instructions to [configure Aloha to trust proxies](#configuring-zulip-to-trust-proxies).

 1. Configure HAProxy.
 The below is a minimal `frontend` and `backend`